-For roaming user management, the agent pulls the missing patch details from the Endpoint Central Cloud server and downloads the missing patches directly from the vendor’s website; the patches are then deployed to the required machines.
-Once deployment is complete, the status is sent to the server.
+In the case of Roaming Users, the agent synchronizes the missing patch details from the Patch Manager Plus server and downloads the missing patches from the vendor's website, which is then deployed in the machine.
+Once the deployment is completed, the status is updated back to the Patch Manager Plus server.